ginic/phonecodes/CONTRIBUTIONS.md

 ## Issue reporting and help
 Report bugs or suggested features as issues on the [Github repo](https://github.com/ginic/phonecodes).
+Check to see whether your problem has already been reported before creating a new issue.
 Please keep in mind that we are a small team with many responsibilities and may take awhile to respond.

 # Development Guidelines
 ## Development environment set-up